airbytehq/airbyte/docs/understanding-airbyte/catalog.md

 * `json_schema` - A [JsonSchema](https://json-schema.org/understanding-json-schema) representation of the stream.
 * `supported_sync_modes` - The sync modes the stream supports.
 By default, all sources support `FULL_REFRESH`.
 Even if this array is empty, it can be assumed that a source supports `FULL_REFRESH`.
 The allowed sync modes are `FULL_REFRESH` and `INCREMENTAL`.
 * `source_defined_cursor` - If a source supports the `INCREMENTAL` sync mode, and this field is set to true, the source is responsible for internally determining how it tracks which records are new or updated since the last sync.
-* `default_cursor_field` - If a source supports the `INCREMENTAL` sync mode, it may, optionally, set this field.
-If this field is set, and the user does not override it with the `cursor_field` attribute in the `ConfiguredAirbyteStream` \(described below\), this field will be used as the cursor.
+* `default_cursor_field` - An array of keys to a field in the schema.
+If a source supports the `INCREMENTAL` sync mode, the source may optionally set this field.
+If this field is set, and the user does not override it with the `cursor_field` attribute in the `ConfiguredAirbyteStream` \(described below\), this field is used as the cursor.

 ## ConfiguredAirbyteStream